-A bushy herbaceous plant with narrow green leaves, covered by clouds of daisy-like flowers, either singly or in sprays.
-The name of this useful late flowering plant is taken is from the Latin word meaning star - indicating the shape of its showy flower heads, which are borne in profusion from late summer onwards.
+A group of bushy, late flowering, herbaceous perennials with narrow green leaves covered by clouds of daisy-like flowers; either singly or in sprays.
+The name of this useful late flowering plant is taken is from the Latin word meaning star - indicating the shape of its showy flower heads, borne in profusion from late summer onwards.

 Foliage: Deciduous.
 Narrow, dark green, leaves.
 Faintly aromatic.

 Flowers: Clusters of daisy-like flowers, in shades of white, pink, red, blue, mauve or purple, with yellow-centres (depending on variety).
 Single, double or semi-double forms are available.